 Attendance: Attendance is taken in lecture and tutorial classes.
 It is assigned a percentage based on the grading policy.
 Students should not be allowed to enter the class after 5 minutes from the scheduled time.
 No eating, drinking, or mobile use in the class.
-If the student wants to leave the class for any reason, he will not be allowed to come back to the class.
-The student's attendance should not be less than 75% during the course.
-Otherwise, the student should not be allowed to attend the final exam.
+If the student wants to leave the class for any reason, s/he will not be allowed to come back to the class.
+The student's attendance should not be less than 75% during each module component.
+Otherwise, the student should not be allowed to attend the in class test.